juzzlin/Argengine/README.md

 }
 ```

-## Single value arguments: The simplest possible example
+## Single value options: The simplest possible example

-Single value arguments are arguments that can have only one value.
+Single value options are options that can have only one value.

-As an example, for argument `-f` The following formats are allowed: `-f 42`, `-f42`, `-f=42`.
+As an example, for option `-f` The following formats are allowed: `-f 42`, `-f42`, `-f=42`.

 Preferably there should be either space or '`=`'.
 The spaceless format is accepted if not ambiguous.